Gilbert Blythe: Series overview

-Happy ending

 Gilbert recovers from his illness and resumes his friendship with Anne after learning she refused Roy Gardner.
 He proposes to her again and she accepts.
 However, they remain engaged for three years, as Gilbert intends to finish his medical course before marrying her; they correspond regularly in their time apart (Anne of Windy Poplars), while Anne works as a principal at Summerside High School.

-The two marry in Anne's House of Dreams, and move to the town of Glen St. Mary, where Gilbert takes over his uncle's medical practice.
+The two marry in Anne's House of Dreams and move to the town of Glen St. Mary, where Gilbert takes over his uncle's medical practice.
 He proves to be an excellent and well-respected doctor.
-Their married life is very happy and they have seven children: Joyce (also called Joy; died as an infant), James Matthew (Jem), Walter (who dies during the First World War), Anne and Diana (twins; also called Nan and Di), Shirley (the youngest boy), and Bertha Marilla (called Rilla).
+Their married life is very happy and they have seven children: Joyce (also called Joy; died as an infant), James Matthew (Jem), Walter Cuthbert (who dies during the First World War), Anne and Diana (twins; also called Nan and Di), Shirley (the youngest boy), and Bertha Marilla (called Rilla).

-As the series ends, it is 1919 and they are happy; Gilbert is 55 and still sincerely in love with Anne of Green Gables.
+Within Montgomery's lifetime, the series ends in 1919 and Anne and Gilbert are happy; Gilbert is 55 and still sincerely in love with Anne of Green Gables.
+Montgomery subsequently submitted the short story collection The Blythes Are Quoted to her publisher very shortly before her death in 1942, although it was not published until the 21st century.
+In this collection, in which the Blythe family appears often as secondary characters, the series is extended into the very early 1940s.
+Still living in Glen St. Mary, Gilbert and Anne are the grandparents of at least five children, several of whom are off to fight in World War II.

 Screen portrayals

-In the 1919 film adaption, Gilbert was portrayed by Paul Kelly.
-In the 1934 film adaption, Gilbert was portrayed by Tom Brown.
+In the 1919 film adaptation, Gilbert was portrayed by Paul Kelly.
+In the 1934 film adaptation, Gilbert was portrayed by Tom Brown.
 In the 1940 sequel Anne of Windy Poplars, Gilbert was portrayed by Patric Knowles.
 In the 1972 BBC TV adaptation, the young Gilbert was played by Robin Halstead, and in the follow-up series, Anne of Avonlea, the adult Gilbert was played by Christopher Blake.

 Gilbert was portrayed by Jonathan Crombie in the CBC Television film adaptations of 1985, 1987, and 2000.
 In the Japanese anime adaptation of Anne of Green Gables, he is voiced by Kazuhiko Inoue.
 The CD recording of the musical that has run for more than 40 years at the Charlottetown Festival, focusing on Anne and Gilbert's relationship, features Andrew MacBean as Gilbert.
 Gilbert was portrayed by Drew Haytaoglu in the 2016 film L.M.
 Montgomery's Anne of Green Gables.
 Gilbert is portrayed by Lucas Jade Zumann in the 2017 CBC and Netflix series Anne with an E. Gilbert was also portrayed by Dylan Duff in the 2019 play/film Anne of Green Gables.